CodeMaxter/promises/README.md

 This library is a light and dead simple [Promises](http://www.promisejs.org/) implementation following a well-structured OOP pattern.

 I hope to create a compliant with the Promises/A+ specification.
+If you find an error or fault please report it and will be corrected in the shortest possible time.

 ## Usage
 To use the library simply include the file with the class: